-The way that any type of title loan works is by using the value of the item and securing it to obtain funds should the borrower default.
-Let your mortgage go into foreclosure and your bank will sell the home.
+Any title loan works by using the item’s value and securing it to obtain funds should the borrower default.
+Let your mortgage go into foreclosure, and your bank will sell the home.
 Let a car title loan lapse and go unpaid and your lender will sell the car and pocket the funds.
 This is why a salvage title loan is a tricky endeavor.
-The book value on a car or truck that was once in a junkyard or considered salvage is far less than that of a vehicle with a clear title status.
+The book value of a car or truck once in a junkyard or considered salvage is far less than that of a vehicle with a clear title status.

 Lending experts agree that salvaged vehicles can be used as collateral with reputable title lending companies and service providers.
-But the application and underwriting process is going to be much more stringent.
+However, the application and underwriting process will be much more stringent.
 The banks and direct lenders know there is a significant risk when a borrower uses this type of pink slip for a secured loan.
-Now that is a loan on the vehicle itself, but the theory still applies when it is a loan against the title.
+That’s a loan on the vehicle itself, but the theory still applies when it is a loan against the title.
 After all, a car only gets this distinction when it is designated as a “total loss” by an insurance company.
-This means the vehicle has been damaged, seemingly, beyond repair.
+This means the vehicle has been damaged, seemingly beyond repair.
 It’s been taken apart and rebuilt until it is operable again.

 Half the Value Of A Typical Car Title Loan!
 Are Salvage Title Loans Even Worth It?

-Typically, a lender is going to extend an online title loan that is half that of a car with a traditional title (i.e. one that is without any liens and with value if the vehicle has to be sold).
+Typically, a lender will extend an online title loan that is half that of a car with a traditional title (i.e., one without any liens and with value if the vehicle has to be sold).
 You must ask yourself if half the amount of the usual loan on your type of vehicle title will meet your needs.
-Yes, you may have a strong need for fast cash that a typical personal loan cannot provide, or your credit may be shaky, and the car title loan is your only option.
-Still, you have to consider the challenges you’ll face in getting an acceptable amount of cash for the collateral in your vehicle.
-As with most financial or lending decisions you’ll want to confirm the vehicle is in fact salvaged.
-Check with your local Motor Vehicle Department to confirm your car meets that designation and qualifies for a short term loan.
+Yes, you may need fast cash that a typical personal loan cannot provide, or your credit may be shaky, and the car title loan is your only option.
+Still, you must consider the challenges you’ll face in getting an acceptable amount of cash for the collateral in your vehicle.
+As with most financial or lending decisions, you’ll want to confirm the vehicle is salvaged.
+Check with your local Motor Vehicle Department to verify your car meets that designation and qualifies for a short term loan.

 Consider the following factors relating to salvage vehicle title loans:

-- What is the total value of the car (car, truck, or even motorcycle) you are using as collateral?
+- What is the total value of the car (car, truck, or even motorcycle) you use as collateral?

 - What is half of that value?